jsreport/docs/docs/pdf-utils.md

 The merge operation includes three additional parameters.
 - **merge whole documents**: if true, the operation will invoke rendering of the specified template and merge the whole pdf output into the current pdf, otherwise it also renders specified template but it takes just the first pdf page and merge it to every page of the current pdf
-- **render for every page**: if true, the operation invokes rendering of the specified template for every pdf page, otherwise it is invoked just once and the single output is merged
+- **render for every page**: if true, the operation invokes rendering of the specified template for every pdf page (**slow**), otherwise it is invoked just once and the single output is merged
 - **merge to front**: if true, the pdf produced by the operation is merged to the front layer, otherwise it is merged to the background

 With `merge whole documents` enabled, the header template development  requires more code but the resulting template has better performance.
 Such header template typically needs to iterate over all pages and add header with a page break.
 The output pdf then includes just headers which can be in one chunk merged into the current pdf.
 See this demonstrated on the [following example](https://playground.jsreport.net/w/admin/Wy6stA8t).